 Research Associate Professor

-Dr. Lopez received her Ph.D. in Clinical Psychology from Texas A&M University in 1998 and is a licensed clinical psychologist.
-Dr. Lopez has over 10 years of experience in program evaluation, project management, grant writing, and research dissemination.
+Molly Lopez received her Ph.D. in Clinical Psychology from Texas A&M University in 1998 and is a licensed clinical psychologist.
+Lopez has over 10 years of experience in program evaluation, project management, grant writing, and research dissemination.
 Her research interests include mental health service systems, implementation of evidence-based mental health interventions, and strategies for enhancing workforce competency.
-Dr. Lopez is the Director of the Texas Institute for Excellence in Mental Health, one of the CSWR research institutes.
+Lopez is the director of the Steve Hicks School of Social Work’s Texas Institute for Excellence in Mental Health.

 Curriculum Vitae (PDF)